Book now L:Close

 • Use of Cookies

 The cookies we use are deleted from your computer after you close your browser (session cookies).
-Other types of cookies may remain on your computer and enable us to recognise your computer the next time you visit our site by means of the user profile created (permanent cookies).
+Other types of cookies may remain on your computer and enable us to recognise your computer the next time you visit our site by means of the user profile created (persistent cookies).

-Exceptionally, we also use technically unnecessary cookies, which we explain below.
+As an exception, we also use technically unnecessary cookies, which we explain below.

-This cookie policy was created and updated by CookieFirst.com.
+This cookie policy has been created and updated by Cookie Consent | CookieFirst.

 • Web Analytics and Marketing